Avigdor Aptowitzer: Life

 Aptowitzer was born in Ternopil (Galicia) on 16 March 1871.
 His father was Moshe Aaron Kasner, who was the head of a small yeshiva and his mother was Tziril Aptowitzer.
 The family was aligned with the Chortikov hassidic dynasty and sometimes went to three court of the Grand Hasidic Rebbe of Husiaten.

 While in Husiaten be began learning science and gradually ceased to pay visits to the rebbe of Husiaten and in retribution the rebbe's followers asked the Austro-Hungarian empire to draft him into the army, which it did.
 In 1896 Aptowitzer traveled to Chernowitz where he studied for his matriculation exam, which he passed.
 He earned a living by teaching mathematics.
 In 1899 he received rabbinical ordination and became engaged to Malka Durnboim.

 After his engagement Aptowitzer traveled to Vienna to study at the University and at the Hebrew Teachers College.
 In 1909, he became a lecturer at the Hebrew Teachers College.
 Solomon Schechter invited him to the United States in 1918 but Aptowitzer turned down the proposal.
-The scholar Hirsch Perez Chajes appointed him as a teacher in the Israelitisch-Theologischen Lehranstalt (Jewish Theological Seminary) he founded.
+The scholar Hirsch Perez Chajes appointed him as a teacher in the Israelitisch-Theologische Lehranstalt (Jewish Theological Seminary) he founded.
 Aptowitzer served as a professor of Talmud, Tanakh (Jewish bible), Midrash and Jewish philosophy.

 In 1924 Aptowitzer was invited to an academic position in Jerusalem but he turned down the offer because of his wife's illness.
 In 1938, after his wife died, Aptowitzer emigrated to Palestine, but at that time there was no position available for him.
 In Israel he edited his papers for publication.
 Aptowitzer died on 5 December 1942 and was buried in Jerusalem's Mount of Olives cemetery.
 In his last will and testament he asked that his tombstone only state that he edited the works of Ra'avyah; he also asked that his unpublished writings be burned.
 Throughout his life he suffered from a number of diseases and shortness of vision and in his later years he was blind.

 Aptowitzer belonged to the Mizrachi religious Zionist movement.